deeheber/weather-site/README.md

 2. Hits the [open weather map API](https://openweathermap.org/) to get the current weather conditions
 3. If #1 and #2 are different 👉🏻 update the website with the current weather conditions

-TODO: update the domain without www ???
-My deployment of this site is [here](http://www.isitsnowinginhillsboro.com/).
+My deployment of this site is [here](https://isitsnowinginhillsboro.com/).

 **The weather is happening site looks like this**